-MoviePass boosts its stock with a reverse split -- and immediately plunges 35%
+MoviePass boosts its stock with a reverse split -- and immediately plunges 50%

 In an interview with CNNMoney earlier this month, CEO Ted Farnsworth said his company has been "talking to several" of its institutional investors about providing additional money.
 Farnsworth said at the time that there is "no shortage" of investors.

-Helios and Matheson was trading at an all-time high of nearly $39 per share last October (after the reverse split, it was tradig at over $9,700).
+Helios and Matheson was trading at an all-time high of nearly $39 per share last October (after the reverse split, it was trading at over $9,700).
 That's around when the company announced that it was dropping the cost of MoviePass to $10 a month.

 Since then, analysts have worried about the company's sustainability when the price of its flagship product is so low.